 Pilgrimage has always been an important part of Christian faith.
-The desire of Christians to grow in their relationship with God is often described as a journey and going on pilgrimage is a way of letting the outward journey of our bodies enrich and enable the inner journeys of our hearts and minds.
+The desire of Christians to grow in their relationship with God is often described as a journey and going on pilgrimage is a way of letting the outward journey of our bodies enrich and enabling the inner journeys of our hearts and minds.

 The mode of travel can be important.
-Some walk, finding the slower pace helps them to notice and engage with the world around them as well as with their inner self and God.
+Some walk, finding the slower pace helps them to notice and engage with the world around them as well as their inner self and God.
 Others run, cycle, ride on horseback or use other methods of transport.

 The destination is significant too.
-Most pilgrim routes are ancient, taking people to places made holy by events that have happened there, into the footsteps of those who have gone before them or the presence of shrines or relics of holy people.
+Most pilgrim routes are ancient, taking people to places made holy by events that have happened there, in the footsteps of those who have gone before them or the presence of shrines or relics of holy people.

 Canterbury Cathedral is the destination for those who travel along the pilgrim paths from Winchester and Rochester.
 It is also the beginning of the route to Santiago de Compostela in Spain and the Via Francigena to Rome.

-If you know in advance when you will be at the Cathedral, please get in touch with us at firstname.lastname@example.org so that arrangements can be made.
+If you know in advance when you will be at the Cathedral, please get in touch with the Visits Office so that arrangements can be made.
 If you’re unable to do that, please ask a member of staff when you arrive and we’ll do our very best to find a priest to meet you.